ivpt/ivpt/README.md

 ### Hi there 👋

-**ivpt/ivpt** is a ✨ _special_ ✨ repository because is the open source community will bring the IVPT to next level.
+**ivpt/ivpt** is a ✨ _special_ ✨ repository because the open source community will bring the IVPT to next level.

 Here are some ideas to get started: